 The correlation is one of the most common and most useful statistics.
 A correlation is a single number that describes the degree of relationship between two variables.
 Let's work through an example to show you how this statistic is computed.

 Let's assume that we want to look at the relationship between two variables, height (in inches) and self esteem.
-Perhaps we have a hypothesis that how tall you are effects your self esteem (incidentally, I don't think we have to worry about the direction of causality here -- it's not likely that self esteem causes your height!).
+Perhaps we have a hypothesis that how tall you are affects your self esteem (incidentally, I don't think we have to worry about the direction of causality here -- it's not likely that self esteem causes your height!).
 Let's say we collect some information on twenty individuals (all male -- we know that the average height differs for males and females so, to keep this example simple we'll just use males).
 Height is measured in inches.
 Self esteem is measured based on the average of 10 1-to-5 rating items (where higher scores mean higher self esteem).
 Here's the data for the 20 cases (don't take this too seriously -- I made this data up to illustrate what a correlation is):

 Now, let's take a quick look at the histogram for each variable: